apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

 ## 5. Java EE security and Apache CXF *SimpleAuthorizingInterceptor* policy load

  a.
 The policy load file in this section performs the following:
-  * Creates an RBAC role, *fortress-rest-user* for Java EE simple role check (described earlier).
+  * Creates an RBAC Role, *fortress-rest-user* for Java EE simple role check (described earlier).
 See [web.xml](src/main/webapp/WEB-INF/web.xml).
-  * Create the roles for corresponding Apache CXF **SimpleAuthorizingInterceptor** checks (also described earlier).
+  * Create the RBAC Role forcorresponding Apache CXF **SimpleAuthorizingInterceptor** checks (also described earlier).
 See [FortressInterceptor](src/main/java/org/apache/directory/fortress/rest/FortressInterceptor.java).
     * For example...
-    * Users assigned to *fortress-rest-admin-user* have access to every RBAC admin service.
+    * Users assigned to *fortress-rest-admin-user* have access to every RBAC admin service. e.g. addUser, addRole, addPermission
-    * "        "        *fortress-rest-review-user* have access to every RBAC review services.
+    * "        "        *fortress-rest-review-user* have access to every RBAC review services. e.g. readUser, readRole, readPermission
     * "        "        *fortress-rest-deladmin-user* have access to every ARBAC admin services.
     * etc...
   * Create an RBAC Role, *fortress-rest-power-user*, and make it the child of every other RBAC role.
-    * Users assigned to this role have access to every service.
+    * Users assigned to this Role have access to every service.
   * Create a test user, *demoUser4*, assign to *fortress-rest-power-user* RBAC role.

  b.
 Execute the policy load [FortressRestServerPolicy](./src/main/resources/FortressRestServerPolicy.xml) into LDAP: